openfnord/noiszy/README.md

 ## A note about tracking

 I managed to remove Google Analytics, you do not want to be tracked, period.
+The original noiszy still contains tracking. test_noiszy.xpi is free of tracking.

 ## Timing